iz paehr

 Sticky Networks

-BangaloREsidency, website & exhibition
+BangaloREsidency, Website & Exhibition

 A screenshot shows the 3D model of a rectangular circuit board with distinct but connected regions on its surface.
 On the left upper corner the words "Cached Resources" are written on the board, whereas the left corner reads "Chat Room".
 Between these areas and electronic components, workshop participants move as LEDs.